serraict/wetering-production-control/CONTRIBUTING.md

 ## Releasing

-Release are created using a Github action.
+Releases are created using a Github action.

+To release:

-To release, commit any pending changes and push to origin.
+1. Commit any pending changes and push to origin

-Then run:
+2. Run:

 ```shell
 make release